Shubhojeetban/AnimeIT/README.md

 ## Application live at: <p>
 ### <b>Note: <b>
-Please use user1 as username and user1 as password to login and see the posts \
+Please use user1 as username and user1 as password \
 <https://anime-it.herokuapp.com/>

  ## Documentation for the API